elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Variables

-Variables must start with lowercase ascii character which may be followed by any ascii letter, number or underscore.
+Variables must start with lowercase ASCII character which may be followed by any ASCII letter, number or underscore.
 Variables may end in `?` or `!`.
 [Elixir's naming conventions](naming-conventions.html) proposes variables to be in `snake_case` format.

 Variables are represented by three-element tuples: